Branching using Conditional Statements and Loops in Python

 elif a_number % 3 == 0:

-print(f'{a_number} is divisible by 3 but not divisible by 2')
+print(f'{a_number} is divisible by 3 but not divisible by 2')9 is divisible by 3 but not divisible by 2Iteration with while loops

-loopsAnother powerful feature of programming languages, closely related to branching, is running one or more statements multiple times.
-This feature is often referred to as iteration on looping, and there are two ways to do this in Python: using while
+while loopsAnother powerful feature of programming languages, closely related to branching, is running one or more statements multiple times.
+This feature is often referred to as iteration on looping, and there are two ways to do this in Python: using while loops and for loops.

 while condition: